ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 (see {{sending}}) after calling Initate(); note that any idempotent data sent while the Connection is being established may be sent multiple times or on multiple candidates.
-Also note that transport-layer connections that match the original Selection Properties may automatically be created at any later time, e.g., as a result of connection migration or connection pooling.

 The following Events may be sent by the Connection after Initiate() is called: